 It’s no secret that at Ciao Bambino, we’re big fans of Switzerland family vacations.
 One of our favorite stops to suggest on an itinerary around glorious Mürren in the Jungfrau Region is Trümmelbach Falls.
 This glacier fed, mountain made accessible natural phenomenon is simply spectacular and arguably the most incredible of all the waterfalls in Europe.

-The Michelin Guide gives the falls one of their coveted 3 star ratings.
-We discovered the reason for this — Trümmelbach Falls is quite simply astounding as visitors witness up to 20,000 liters of water per second drain from the Eiger (3970 m), Mönch (4099 m) and Jungfrau (4158 m) peaks from inside the mountain.
+The Michelin Guide gives the water falls one of their coveted 3 star ratings and it is a UNESCO World Heritage site.
+We discovered the reason for this — Trümmelbach Falls is quite simply astounding as visitors witness up to 20,000 litres of water per second drain from the Eiger (3970 m), Mönch (4099 m) and Jungfrau (4158 m) mountains from inside the mountain.

 The photos really don’t do this attraction justice.
 Part of the experience is hearing the water.
 Let’s just say it’s deafening.
 I’ve gone twice now and on each visit that first interaction with the falls produces a rash of giggles from all ages — you just can’t believe what you are seeing and hearing!